mrbonini/mrbonini/README.md

 General description:
-  - Jr Full Stack Developer, experienced in build ReactJS SPAs with Redux (saga, thunk and logic), form handlers, React Hooks and even using Apollo-GraphQL.
+  Experienced in building ReactJS SPAs with Redux (saga, thunk and logic), form handlers, React Hooks and even using Apollo-GraphQL.
   Extensive knowledge building restful apis with NodeJS using ExpressJS or NestJS framework, using MongoDB as non relational database.
 Acquiring some familiarity with Docker, Kubernetes and serverless technology with GCP and AWS.

 Project Status:
-  - Junior ~ Mid Level Developer
+  - Fullstack Developer

 How to install and use:
   - E-mail: ks.bonini@gmail.com